xieyuheng/inner/books/boundaries-as-types/src/00-intro.md

 will be lost if we insist on reduce to group.

-But the algebraic structure of fundamental polyhedron is still easier to study than that of general cell-complex.
+But the algebraic structure of fundamental polyhedron is still easier to study than that of general cell complex.

 **Conjecture: Normalization of 3-dimensional manifolds exists**